 Instructions

-- Pat your chickpeas dry with a paper towel to remove excess moisture15 Ounce can cooked chickpeas, drained
+- Pat your chickpeas dry with a paper towel to remove excess moisture.
+Discard any loose skins15 ounce can cooked chickpeas, drained

 - Preheat your air fryer to 375°F (or 380°F, depending on your air fryer’s available settings)